Simone Weil: London period

-Older biographies suggest Weil made no further progress in achieving her desire to return to France as an agent—she was limited to desk work in London, although this did give her time to write one of her largest and best known works: The Need for Roots.
-Yet there is now evidence that Weil was recruited by the Special Operations Executive, with a view to sending her back to France as a clandestine wireless operator.
+Weil wrote furiously during this period, sending a plethora of proposals, though she was frustrated by the feeling that she was too safe and was not doing enough to address the suffering of France.
+De Gaulle rejected her plans, and French forces were not willing to send her back to France to join the resistance more directly.
+There is now evidence that Weil was recruited by the Special Operations Executive, with a view to sending her back to France as a clandestine wireless operator.
 In May 1943, preparations were underway to send her to Thame Park in Oxfordshire for training, but the plan was cancelled soon after, as her failing health became known.

 The rigorous work routine she assumed soon took a heavy toll.
+Weil was found slumped on the floor of her apartment, emaciated and exhausted.
 In 1943, Weil was diagnosed with tuberculosis and instructed to rest and eat well.
 However, she refused special treatment because of her long-standing political idealism and her detachment from material things.
-Instead, she limited her food intake to what she believed residents of German-occupied France ate.
-She most likely ate even less, as she refused food on most occasions.
-It is probable that she was baptized during this period.
-Her condition quickly deteriorated, and she was moved to a sanatorium in Ashford, Kent.
+Instead, she limited her intake to what she believed residents of German-occupied France ate.
+She most likely ate even less, as she refused on most occasions.
+It is possible that she was baptized during this period.
+Her condition quickly deteriorated and she was moved to a sanatorium at Grosvenor Hall in Ashford, Kent.

+Death

 After a lifetime of battling illness and frailty, Weil died in August 1943 from cardiac failure at the age of 34.
 The coroner's report said that "the deceased did kill and slay herself by refusing to eat whilst the balance of her mind was disturbed".

 The exact cause of her death remains a subject of debate.
 Some claim that her refusal to eat came from her desire to express some form of solidarity toward the victims of the war.
 Others think that Weil's self-starvation occurred after her study of Arthur Schopenhauer.
 In his chapters on Christian saintly asceticism and salvation, Schopenhauer had described self-starvation as a preferred method of self-denial.
 However, Simone Pétrement, one of Weil's first and most significant biographers, regards the coroner's report as simply mistaken.
-Basing her opinion on letters written by the personnel of the sanatorium at which Simone Weil was treated, Pétrement affirms that Weil asked for food on different occasions while she was hospitalized and even ate a little bit a few days before her death; according to her, it is in fact Weil's poor health condition that eventually made her unable to eat.
+Basing her opinion on letters written by the personnel of the sanatorium at which Simone Weil was treated, Pétrement affirms that Weil asked for food on different occasions while she was hospitalized and even ate a little bit a few days before her death; according to her, it was, in fact, Weil's poor health condition that eventually made her unable to eat.

 Weil's first English biographer, Richard Rees, offers several possible explanations for her death, citing her compassion for the suffering of her countrymen in occupied France and her love for and close imitation of Christ.
 Rees sums up by saying: "As for her death, whatever explanation one may give of it will amount in the end to saying that she died of love."